muratk3n/thirdwave/en/tweets/2020/week1b.md

 ---

 Yes enough with this singular effort bull.
-Billionaires, individuals through "personal empowerement" are asked to solve things that are mostly the (intended) effects of a system.
+Billionaires, individuals through "personal empowerment" are asked to solve things that are mostly the (intended) effects of a system.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Maybe.
 But I think &quot;humans&quot; are embedded in systems that are beyond their control, like termites, ants, flocking birds, schooling fish, and so on.
 We have much less control than most of us think. <a href="https://t.co/8LwxrfeGyo">https://t.co/8LwxrfeGyo</a></p>&mdash; Christopher Ryan (@ThatChrisRyan) <a href="https://twitter.com/ThatChrisRyan/status/1213701980800946177?ref_src=twsrc%5Etfw">January 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>